James Edwards (basketball): Detroit Pistons (1988–1991)

+Los Angeles Clippers (1991–1992)

 On August 13, 1991, he was traded to the Los Angeles Clippers in exchange for shooting guard Jeff Martin and a 1995 2nd round draft pick (#30-Lou Roe).

-Later career

 Edwards spent one season in the Clippers.

+Los Angeles Lakers (1992–1994)

-On August 13, 1992, he signed as an unrestricted free agent with the Los Angeles Lakers, spending two seasons with the team that drafted him.
+On August 13, 1992, he signed as an unrestricted free agent with the Los Angeles Lakers, spending two extra seasons with the team that originally drafted him.

+Portland Trail Blazers (1994–1995)

 On September 19, 1994, he signed as an unrestricted free agent with the Portland Trail Blazers.
 He was released on September 29, 1995.

+Chicago Bulls (1995–1996)

 On October 26, 1995, he signed as a free agent with the Chicago Bulls, where he won a third championship in the 19th and final season of his career in 1996, seeing limited playing time off the bench.

 Edwards retired after playing 19 years at the center and power forward positions, with 14,862 career points and 6,004 career rebounds.